You’re a photographer and you’d like to extend the reach of your business? LinkedIn could be the ideal solution for your activity.

 Whether you’re a photographer looking for a freelance gig, full-time job, or clients for your photography business, you need to start by focusing on creating a profile that tells your unique story.

-Here are our top tips on using LinkedIn for photographers to generate more business.
+Discover 7 tips on using LinkedIn for photographers to generate more business.

-1. How To Set Up Your Profile
+1. Set Up Your LinkedIn Profile

 Anyone who visits your profile will form an opinion of you based on the information you share there.
 If you’re trying to build credibility and reputation as a photographer on LinkedIn, your profile should reflect the essence of your personal brand.